Handshake: John Carroll's Online Career Networking Platform

 - Begin your search on Handshake, our online career networking system, which is updated daily with new employment opportunities.

-- Participating in career events and taking advantage of networking opportunities with employers and others willing to share important information on the job search can greatly assist in securing a best-fit internship.
+- Participate in career events and take advantage of networking opportunities with employers and others willing to share important information on the job search can greatly assist in securing a best-fit internship.

-- Discussing your plans with faculty and academic advisors and browsing other search engines and job postings can also be helpful.
+- Discuss your plans with faculty and academic advisors and browse other search engines and job postings can also be helpful.

-- The Grasselli Library also has resources available to you.
+- The Grasselli Library & Breen Learning Center also has resources available to you.

 This process takes time so begin several months before you would ideally like to begin the internship.